Queues

 Typically, it doesn’t make a great deal of difference which machine your program runs on, but note that one node has more memory.
 The next page discusses how to force your program to run on one type of machine or the other.

-There are a variety of batch schedulers; the one used by the Argon cluster is the Sun Grid Engine (SGE).
-The next several pages discuss the SGE commands for submitting, controlling, and monitoring jobs submitted to the compute nodes.
+There are a variety of batch schedulers (software tools for allocating tasks to computational hardware); the one used by the Argon cluster is the Sun Grid Engine (SGE), and it provides the primary model for sharing access to the nodes in Argon between the users.
+The next several pages discuss several powerful SGE commands for submitting, controlling, and monitoring jobs submitted to the compute nodes.